 No. Your average mark in the underlying courses must meet the required exemption standard for the subject as a whole.
+However, each underlying course must have a score of at least 50%.

-To qualify for exemption from CP1, CP2, CP3, SP2, SP4, SP5, SP6 or SP9 on a subject-by-subject basis do I have to achieve at least a D Grade pass in both courses?
+To qualify for exemption from CP1, CP2, CP3, SP2, SP4, SP5, SP6 or SP9 on a subject-by-subject basis do I have to achieve at least a pass in both courses?